Maine Gandhi Ko Nahin Mara: Plot

 The film explores the downward spiral of a retired Hindi professor, Uttam Chaudhary, as he falls victim to dementia.
-After he sees someone carelessly place an ashtray on a newspaper photograph of Mohandas Gandhi, his senility increases.
+After he sees someone carelessly place an ashtray on a newspaper photograph of Mohandas Gandhi, his dementia symptoms get worse.
 One night his daughter Trisha, played by Urmila Matondkar, and son Karan discover his room on fire.
 Trisha takes him to a doctor who says nothing can be done.

 Then Uttam believes that he killed Gandhi by accidentally playing with a toy gun that had real bullets and shooting Gandhi during his walk in Birla House.
 So they go see Uttam's brother for details.
 Uttam's brother says that when they were young, they played darts by filling balloons with red dye and placing them on someone's picture.

 One day someone found Gandhi's picture, and Uttam popped a balloon on it while their father saw who believed he killed Gandhi, with Uttam replying "Maine Gandhi Ko Nahin Mara" while his father hit him.
 Later they go to another doctor named Siddharth, who helps Uttam when he thinks that his house is a jail, and people poisoned his food because he killed Gandhi.
 Siddharth eats the food, so Uttam knows the food is not poisoned.
 Later, in court, a gun expert says that a toy gun (which Uttam believes he killed Gandhi with) cannot kill anyone.